royce8636/RTUX/quickstart.md

     - `python3 rtux_main.py -c 0 -C hdk.txt -f dataset/multiqueue.txt -a -r 101 -p perfetto_configs/extensive_config.pbtx`
     - Reduce `-r` to reduce the number of iterations done
     - Please include a flag `-D <device serial from adb devices>` if there are multiple Android devices connected to the controlling computer.
+    - Remove `-a` flag if you don't want to save all the photos that has been taken throughout the test.
+For 100 iterations of the givens scenario, it will save about 2,500,000 images, taking up about 150GB just for the photos.
 ## Expected Outputs
 At the end of all iterations or after force-stopping and cleanup (CTRL-C), RTUX will report different metrics.
 The expected outputs are as follow:
 ```